 Log File Folder

 Select a folder where you want the log files to be stored.
 Press the [...] button to select a new folder.
-You can also select a folder by picking an item from the dropdown list or double-clicking a folder item in the file list.
 Press the Reset button to set the log folder to the original default folder.
 Make sure you click OK to make the change permanent.